Select a Graduate Advisory Committee Chair

 The subject of the field study, thesis, or dissertation must be connected with the student’s major field.
 Credit on a student’s degree plan for the field study and thesis may not exceed six semester hours.
 The field study, thesis, or dissertation should be approved by the graduate advisory committee before credit can be given.
 A proposal of the thesis/dissertation must be conducted, and written notification of the successful proposal defense sent to the Director of the Graduate School for the student’s records.

 When the pre-approval copy is submitted, an initial review is done by the Graduate School.
 A manuscript reviewer will then complete an evaluation of the manuscript and the marked pre-approval copy will be returned to the student.
-At this time, the student will be given a deadline for making all changes and submitting the complete corrected original document.
+At this time, the student will be given a deadline for making all changes and submitting the complete corrected original document, along with the required number of final approval copies accompanied by the appropriate number of original faculty signature title pages, to the Graduate School.
 These documents are to be formatted as described in the document Guidelines for the Preparation of Field Studies, Theses and Dissertations, which is available on the Graduate School webpage.
 A review of the final approval copies will then be made.

 The guidelines issued by the Graduate School must be followed in writing a field study, thesis, or dissertation.